rohanray/roray-dev-site/content/blog/java-io-uring-ffm.md

 - `io_uring_send` - Sends data through an established TCP connection using io_uring's asynchronous write operations
 - `io_uring_receive` - Receives data from an established TCP connection using io_uring's asynchronous read operations

-## JAVA - FFM Integration
+## Java - FFM Integration

-Now let's look at the JAVA side which is the point of interest of this article.
+Now let's look at the Java side which is the point of interest of this article.
 We have 2 classes:
 - `FfmReceiver` - Responsible for receiving data from the TCP server
 - `FfmSender` - Responsible for sending data to the TCP server

 _Note: **The actual TCP server is implemented in C using io_uring.
 The C library exposes lifecycle methods for managing the server.
-These methods are then called in JAVA using FFM.**_
+These methods are then called in Java using FFM.**_

 ### FfmReceiver